Avast SecureLine VPN Review 2023: A Good Choice?

 We reached high speeds during manual testing.

-To compare: Without a VPN we reached an upload speed of 11.47 MB/s, and a download speed of 213.25 MB/s, meaning that with a VPN, we used 92% of the available bandwidth.
+To compare: Without a VPN we achieved an upload rate of 11.47 MB/s, and a download rate of 213.25 MB/s, meaning that with a VPN, we used 92% of the available bandwidth.
 As such, SecureLine's VPN tunnels provided excellent speeds.

-With that said, our regular speed test assesses services over an extended period of time, providing more than just a one-off snapshot, and something far more representative.
+With that said, our regular speed test assesses services over an extended period of time that is far more representative and provides more than just a one-off snapshot.
 To compare SecureLine VPN's speed to other providers, we've included a list below:

 Great for Everday Usage, Less so for Streaming

 For everyday usage, SecureLine VPN reinforced the good impression its speeds left.
 Connections were quickly established, stable, and didn't suffer from unexpected interruptions.
-We also didn't have to contend with any of the annoying side-effects of VPN usage, like captchas when performing Google searches.
+We also didn't have to contend with any of the annoying side-effects of VPN usage, like captchas when searching on Google.

 We were less thrilled with how the service tackled video streaming.
-We weren't able to access foreign content with either Amazon Prime Video or Disney+, however, we had no difficulties doing so with Netflix and the BBC's iPlayer.
+It wasn't possible to access content from abroad on either Amazon Prime Video or Disney+, however, we had no difficulties with Netflix and BBC iPlayer.

 We found SecureLine VPN's everyday performance to be excellent, however, it was only decent at streaming, and not at all useful for circumventing Internet restrictions.